rosafilgueira/Exploring_TheList_Data/mining_LIST_2018_2021_data/README.md

 <img width="1121" alt="places_classes" src="./places_classes.png">

-## 4. Running Analyses Notebooks locally
+## 3. Running Analyses Notebooks locally

-In order to run "Analysing_Events" and "Analysing_Places" notebooks, you need to download events and places data first (see section 2), and store them in **events.json** and **places.json** files.
+You need access to sample dataset

-## 3. Loading Data to ElasticSearch
+## 4. Loading Data to ElasticSearch

 Data can be also stored in ElasticSearch.
 Once you have your data downloaded (see Section 2) open two terminals and follow the next steps:
 - **Terminal 1)**